F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 :::warning

 If you aren't booted into the OpenCore Boot Picker, you may see **two** boot options labelled `Windows` and `EFI Boot`.
-Do not choose either of the options and select the OpenCore Boot Picker to continue.
+Don't choose either of the options and select the OpenCore Boot Picker to continue.

 :::